 The medieval period began with the fall of the Western Roman Empire and finally ended with the Age of Discovery also known as the Renaissance period.

-Historically, the medieval period or Middle Ages had three periods: antiquity, the medieval period and the modern period.
-This time period lasted for about 1000 years i.e. from 5th to 15th century and its early years were characterized widely by invasions.
+Historically, the medieval period or Middle Ages had three periods: antiquity, the medieval period, and the modern period.
+This time period lasted for about 1000 years i.e. from the 5th to 15th century and its early years were characterized widely by invasions.

-Some historians call the early years of the medieval period as the ‘Dark Ages’ because during that time Europe was in chaos.
+Some historians call the early years of the medieval period the ‘Dark Ages’ because during that time Europe was in chaos.
 But, in the last years of this period, the modern nations of England and France were born and were making Europe the dominant region of the world.

 Many new discoveries and inventions were made during the second half of the medieval period.

 However, as compared to the kings in other European lands, England had comparatively more queens.
 Many of these queens had a significant impact on English history.

 Daughter of a Christian king Charibert I, Bertha was one of the most famous queens who played a key role in establishing Christianity in England.
 She got married to a pagan king, Ethelbert of Kent, who was a brave and renowned king.

 Bertha along with her husband did a lot of work to promote the early missionary work of Christian missions in England.
 She was buried in a Christian church with her husband

 Few English queens were as authoritative during the medieval ages as Eadgifu, the esteemed matriarch of the house of Wessex.
 She became the wife of King Edward the Elder at the age of 20.